sachin4594/svaidya.github.io/_pages/research_page.md

 <img align="right" img src="https://raw.githubusercontent.com/sachin4594/svaidya.github.io/master/images/nonorientable_Weyl.png" width="325" style="margin: 20px">
 <div style="text-align: justify">

-Topological insulators and semimetals are fascinating classes of materials that have recently emerged as a prominent subject of study in condensed matter physics.
-They represent new phases of matter that possess unique properties at their surfaces, hinges, edges or corners, distinct from those in the bulk.
-This results ultimately from the underlying non-trivial topology of the electronic band structure rather than any specific material property.
-Moreover, when quasiparticle interactions are strong, topological phases of matter can give rise to even more exotic phenomena, such as fractionalization and topological order.
-In the last decade, many ideas from topological matter have been extended to other systems that host wave-like excitations, such as light propagating in photonic crystals, where they serve as new guiding principles for design.
+Topological insulators and semimetals are fascinating classes of materials that have emerged as a central focus in condensed matter physics.
+They represent distinct phases of matter characterized by boundary states whose properties differ fundamentally from those of the bulk.
+These features arise from the nontrivial topology of the electronic wavefunctions, rather than from specific material details.
+Moreover, in systems with strong quasiparticle interactions, topological phases can give rise to even more exotic phenomena, such as fractionalization and topological order.
+Over the past decade, concepts from topological matter have been extended to other systems supporting wave-like excitations, such as light propagating in photonic crystals, where they provide powerful guiding principles for device design.
 <br><br>

 These are some key questions that inform my research:<br>